-Area of Deficiency Directive for Improvement Pertinent Resources Specific Timeline for Improvement Progress Assessment Understanding and Organizing Subject Matter Knowledge Click here to enter a date.
-3.1 Demonstrating knowledge of subject matter, academic content standards, and curriculum frameworks of student development and proficiencies to ensure student ject matter lum to facilitate student understanding of the subject 3.4 Utilizing instructional strategies that are ap- propriate to the subject mat- ter 3.5 Using and adanting resources, technologies, and standards-aligned instruc- tional materials, including adopted materials, to make subject matter accessible to all students 3.6 Addressing the and students with special needs to provide equitable access to the content
+Area of Deficiency Directive for Improvement Pertinent Resources Specific Timeline for Improvement Progress Assessment Understanding and Organiz- ing Subject Matter Knowledge Click here to enter a date. □ 3.1 Demonstrating knowledge of subject matter, academic content standards, and curriculum frameworks of student development and proficiencies to ensure student understanding of subject matter □ 3.3 Organizing curriculum to facilitate student understanding of the subject matter □ 3.4 Utilizing instructional strategies that are appropriate to the subject matter □ 3.5 Using and adapting resources, technologies, and standards-aligned instructional materials, including adopted materials, including adopted materials, including adopted materials, with special needs of English learners and students with special needs to provide equitable access to the content

+Area of Deficiency Directive for Improvement Pertinent Resources Specific Timeline for Improvement Progress Assessment Planning Instruction and Designing Learning Experiences for All Students Click here to enter a date.
+4.1 Using knowledge of students' academic readi- ness, language proficiency, cultural background, and plan instruction 4.2 Establishing and articulating goals for student 4.3 Developing and se- short-term instructional plans to support student learning 4.4 Planning instruction that incorporates appropri- ate strategies to meet the learning needs of all stu- dents 4.5 Adapting instruc- tional plans and curricular materials to meet the as- sessed learning needs of all students

 Area of Deficiency Directive for Improvement Pertinent Resources Specific Timeline for Improvement Progress Assessment

-Planning Instruction and Designing Learning Expe- Click here to enter a date.

-☐ 4.1 Using knowledge of students' academic readi-

-ness, language proficiency, cultural background, and

-ındıvıdual development to plan instruction

-4.2 Establishing and

-a uculating goals for student learning

-4.3 Developing and se-

-quencing long-term and short-term instructional

-plans to support student

-4.4 Planning instruction

-that incorporates appropri-

-ate strategies to meet the learning needs of all stu-

-dents

-4.5 Adapting instruc-

-tional plans and curricular

-materials to meet the as-

-sessed realining freeds of all students

-Area of Deficiency Directive for Pertinent Resources Specific Timeline Progress

-Improvement for Improvement Assessment

 Assessing Student Learn- ing Click here to enter a date.

-(S 1 Anniving knowledge

-of the purposes, characteris-
+5.1 Applying knowledge of the purposes, characteris-

-tics, and uses of different

-types of assessments
+tics, and uses of different types of assessments

-5.2 Collecting and ana-

-lyzing assessment data from
+5.2 Collecting and analyzing assessment data from

-a variety of sources to in-
+a variety of sources to in- form instruction

-Iorm instruction

-5.3 Reviewing data,

-both individually and with
+☐ 5.3 Reviewing data, both individually and with

-colleagues, to monitor stu-
+colleagues, to monitor stu- dent learning

-dent learning -

 5.4 Using assessment

-data to establish learning

-goals and to plan, differenti-

-ate, and modify instruction
+goals and to plan, differenti- ate, and modify instruction

 5.5 Involving all stu-

-dents in self-assessment,

 goal setting, and monitoring

-progress

 5.6 Using available

-technologies to assist in as-

 sessment, analysis, and

-communication of student

 learning

-☐ 5.7 Using assessment

-information to share timely
+5.7 Using assessment information to share timely

 and comprehensible feed-

-back with students and their
+back with students and their families

-families

-Area of Deficiency Directive for Improvement Pertinent Resources Specific Timeline for Improvement Progress Assessment beveloping as a Professional Educator □ 6.1 Reflecting on teaching practice in support of student learning □ 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development □ 6.3 Collaborating with colleagues and the broader professional community to support teacher and student learning □ 6.4 Working with families to support student learning □ 6.5 Engaging local communities in support of the instructional program □ 6.5 Engaging professional responsibilities to maintain motivation and commitment to all students □ 6.7 Demonstrating professional responsibility, integrity, and ethical conduct Click here to enter a date.
-Evaluator Signature Date Evaluatee Signature Date
+Area of Deficiency Directive for Pertinent Resources Specific Timeline Progress Improvement Assessment Signature Developing as a Profestional Educator 6.1 Reflecting on teaching practice in support of student learning 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.3 Collaborating with colleagues and the broader professional community to support teacher and student learning 6.4 Working with families to support student learning 6.5 Engaging local communities in support of the instructional program 6.5 Engaging professional responsibilities to maintain motivation and commitment to all students 6.7 Demonstrating professional responsibility, integrity, and ethical conduct Evaluator Signature Paraller Comments